MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 ![Postman Environment](postman-environment-1.png)

-But the only one which matters for us at this stage is `environment`.
+However, the only one that matters at this stage is `environment`.
 This will define the Genesys Cloud region to use for Platform API requests - e.g. `mypurecloud.com` for Americas (US East), `mypurecloud.ie` for EMEA(Dublin), ...
 You can find [the list of Genesys Cloud regions in the Resource Center](https://help.mypurecloud.com/?p=162751) and on the [Developer Center](/platform/api/).

 I'll set the *environment* to `mypurecloud.ie` as my Genesys Cloud org is in the EMEA(Dublin) region.
-And I'll save the changes.
+Then, I'll save the changes.

 ![Postman Environment Genesys Cloud Region](postman-environment-2.png)